 If a property owner fails to fulfill that duty, and you or your loved one suffers an injury due to the property owner’s failure to provide adequate security, you may have the right to bring a premises liability lawsuit.

 If you have been a victim of a crime as a result of negligent security, talk with a knowledgeable Columbia attorney about your legal rights and whether you are entitled to hold accountable the owner of the property where you were attacked or assaulted.

-With more than 150 years of collective legal wisdom and experience, you can count on the attorneys of Joye Law Firm to fight for your rights.
-With offices in North Charleston, Myrtle Beach, Columbia and Clinton, we make it convenient for you to get the help you need.
+For more than 50 years, Joye Law Firm has been standing up for people harmed by the negligence of others.
+With offices in North Charleston, Columbia, Clinton, and Myrtle Beach, we make it convenient for you to get the help you need.
 Call us today and schedule a free consultation about your negligent security case.

 These cases often involve owners of commercial property such as:

 - Hotels and motels